 KNOWLEDGE OF:

-• Applicable federal, state, and local laws, regulatory codes, ordinances, and procedures relevant to assigned area of responsibility.
+• Applicable federal, state, and local laws, regulatory codes, ordinances, and procedures related to assigned area of responsibility.

-Must possess mobility to work in a standard office setting and use standard office equipment, including a computer; to operate a motor vehicle and to visit various RCTC meeting sites; vision to read printed materials and a computer screen; and hearing and speech to communicate in person and over the telephone.
+Must possess mobility to work in a standard office setting and use standard office equipment, including a computer; vision to read printed materials and a computer screen; and hearing and speech to communicate in person and over the telephone.
 This is primarily a sedentary office classification although standing in and walking between work areas may be required.
 Finger dexterity is needed to access, enter, and retrieve data using a computer keyboard or calculator and to operate standard office equipment.
 Positions in this classification bend, stoop, kneel, reach, push, and pull drawers open and closed to retrieve and file information.
 Employees must possess the ability to lift, carry, push, and pull materials and objects up to 25 pounds.

 Summary of Benefits Available